View from behind of line of graduates in robes

 This document outlines the structure of a typical dissertation and gives advice on how to approach and write each section.

-Writing a literature review is a key part of any dissertation or research project; this document lays out how to structure each element of a review of the literature and the content to include.
+Writing a literature review is a key part of any dissertation or research project; this video lays out how to structure each element of a review of the literature and the content to include.

 This project management video takes you through some key steps in managing a project and gives strategies to help you complete a project on time.